naikari/naikari/Readme.md

 ### CLONING AND SUBMODULES

-Naev requires the artwork submodule to run from git.
+Naikari requires the artwork submodule to run from git.
 You can check out the submodules from the cloned repository with:

 ```bash